 The word taco comes from the Nahuatl (Aztec) word ‘tlahco,’ which means “half or in the middle,” referring to how it is formed.
-It is believed that the origin of the taco started in Mexican silver mines in the late 19th century.
+It is believed that the taco originated in Mexican silver mines in the late 19th century.
 To mine the silver, Miners added gunpowder to paper which was then folded in half and inserted into rocks before detonation.
-Taco de minero literally translates into “miner’s tacos.”
+Taco de minero translates into “miner’s tacos.”
 The tacos then were very different from tacos today.
 Typically they were made using a soft corn tortilla filled with fish or organ meat.
 Nowadays, there are dozens and dozens of taco varieties.

 As always, tag me and let me know how you like them!